 In January 1916, Alma told the press that she was sailing on the New Amsterdam for the British front to nurse soldiers.
 She stated that she was through with Donald forever but would never divorce him.
 She claimed to be “deserted” by him and “broken in health.”
-Alma asserted that she returning to Europe “as a Red Cross nurse, sent by St. Mark’s Hospital, New York, to the battle front in Poland.”
+Alma asserted that she was returning to Europe “as a Red Cross nurse, sent by St. Mark’s Hospital, New York, to the battle front in Poland.”
 Unfortunately, the Superintendent of St. Mark’s Hospital declared that he had “never heard of her, and his hospital certainly wasn’t sending her abroad as a nurse or anything else.”

 Alma returned to England with Rudolph.
 On August 30, 1919, she married Sebastian Cedric Samuel Steane in London.
 On November 12, 1919, after attending the second victory ball celebrating the end of World War I, Alma Vetsera Hayne Andrews Steane took her own life with poison.